zidane1980slab/ardupilot/libraries/AP_HAL_REVOMINI/boards/revomini_MP32V1F4/1_read_ME.md

 Output Port for MOTORs
 Connect to PWM output pins in ArduCopter, CleanFlight or OpenPilot order, and set parameter HAL_MOTOR_LAYOUT accordingly

-5&6 PWM Output pins are Rx and Tx of Serial4 - but only for quads or planes
+5&6 PWM Output pins are Rx and Tx of Serial4 - but only for quads (except motor layout 1, see below) or planes

 also pins 1&2 of OutputPort can be used as servos, in this case connect motors to pins 3-6 in ArduCopter order